The summer lectures, held on the Annapolis and Santa Fe campuses on Wednesdays, are free and open to the public.

 - Seminar GI Eastern Classics: Chuang Tzu: Basic Writings, Chapters 1-3, translated by Burton Watson, led by Michael Wolfe (SF94)

-Join us for a welcome from President Mark Roosevelt, opening remarks on the current state and future plan for the GI from associate dean David McDonald, and a keynote speech by tutor Cary Stickney.
-A toast will follow, plus music by the St. John’s string band as led by Stickney and tutor emeritus Bill Donahue.
+- There was an All-College GI 50th Anniversary Celebration with a welcome from President Mark Roosevelt, opening remarks on the current state and future plan for the GI from Associate Dean David McDonald, and a keynote speech by tutor Cary Stickney.

-During the banquet, GI alum Jason Viseltear (SFGI96) will be presented the Award of Merit.
+- During the Alumni Association Awards Banquet, GI alum Jason Viseltear (SFGI96) was presented the Award of Merit.